Marković affair: Involvement of Alain Delon and François Marcantoni

-Involvement of Pompidous
+Involvement of Pompidou

 The death of Marković provoked many rumours, many suggesting the existence of group sex photos with Madame Pompidou.
 Georges Pompidou was then conducting his presidential campaign and wanted to dispel them as soon as possible.
-He formally told the public that the talk concerning the Marković affair was all rumors.
+He formally told the public that the talk concerning the Marković affair was all rumours.
 While admitting that he and his wife had attended parties with Marković and Delon, Pompidou accused Louis Wallon and Henri Capitant of using the French espionage service SDECE to frame him.
 Some alleged that Pompidou ordered Marković's murder in revenge for the supposed photos of his wife.
-Even though he claimed the woman in the photos was a prostitute who simply resembled his wife, the rumors initially hurt Pompidou's campaign.
-After he nevertheless overcame the rumors and won the 1969 election, Pompidou appointed Alexandre de Marenches as the chief of the SDECE with instructions to reform it.
+Even though he claimed the woman in the photos was a prostitute who simply resembled his wife, the rumours initially hurt Pompidou's campaign.
+After he nevertheless overcame the rumours and won the 1969 election, Pompidou appointed Alexandre de Marenches as the chief of the SDECE with instructions to reform it.

+The affair is treated in episode 6 the 2020 TV miniseries “De Gaulle, l'éclat et le secret”.
+There is a scene in which Pompidou appears at the home of president Charles De Gaulle asking De Gaulle to intervene.
+De Gaulle responds that he had done all he could by instructing his aides to give Pompidou all the information available as soon as he himself learned of it, advises Pompidou that scandal is a part of public life and that he should live it down and move on.
+Dissatisfied, Pompidou responds that if the intent of the perpetrators had been to cause distress they had succeeded, but if it was to deter him politically they had failed.

 According to some, the Marković affair was merely a ploy to damage Georges Pompidou's reputation by attacking the public image of his wife.
 Later, information proved that it was not Madame Pompidou in the photos but a prostitute who had been paid by a former police chief, Lucien Aimé-Blanc, with long connections to the SDECE.
-Aimé-Blanc claimed in his memoirs that an anonymous friend asked him to recruit a blonde-haired prostitute in her forties and who was then used as Madame Pompidou's lookalike so she could be photographed in compromising positions with another woman.
+Aimé-Blanc claimed in his memoirs that an anonymous friend asked him to recruit a blonde-haired prostitute in her forties who was then used as Madame Pompidou's lookalike so she could be photographed in compromising positions with another woman.